 Gymnastics Level 7:

 Level 7 is a mix of both compulsory and optional.
-In Level 7, it is a mix of compulsory and optional because the requirements are more specific but each gymnast still has a unique routine.
-The requirements are more specific in that instead of on floor saying that one of the tumbling passes needs a salto element, in level 7 the rules state that the gymnast must perform a back layout in one of her passes.
+In level 7, it is a mix of compulsory and optional because the requirements are more specific but each gymnast still has a unique routine.
+The requirements are more specific in that, for example, instead of on floor saying that one of the tumbling passes needs a salto element, in level 7 the rules state that the gymnast must perform a back layout in one of her passes.
 Here are the Level 7 Gymnastics Requirements.

 Gymnastics Levels 8-10:

 Gymnastics levels 8-10 are optional levels.
 Each gymnast has a unique routine on each event, and she chooses which skills to use to fulfill the requirements.
 Here are the Level 8 Gymnastics Requirements.
 The requirements for Level 9 get more complex.
 Here are the Level 9 Gymnastics Requirements.
 Level 10 is the last level in the JO program.
 Here are the Level 10 Gymnastics Requirements.
 Once a gymnast can perform all the skills required at level 10 she may choose to try out for the Elite program.
 I hope the gymnastics levels make more sense now!
 If you’re interested in how the gymnastics levels are scored, check out Gymnastics Scoring: 10 Minute Guide to How it Works.

 The Elite program is similar to going “Pro” in other sports, because once in the Elite level a gymnast can compete in Olympic Trials or other professional events.
 Gymnasts can get to the elite program by going through the Junior Olympic levels 1-10 or by competing in the TOPS program.
 The TOPS program is how most Olympic gymnasts get to the Elite level, and how they get there at such a young age!